EpiphanySoft/oo/Readme.md

 standard, single-inheritance model.

 Unlike other approaches to mixins, in `oo` mixins are widgets.
-In other words, mixins are just like any other widget class.
-In particular, they can participate in the common object
+In other words, mixins are just like any other `Widget` class.
+In particular, they participate in the common object
 life-cycle:

 ```javascript